JonathanC13/Exercise-Routines/server/test-cases.md

 - Test 3: Update comment that does exist, but not in an exercise's comments sub document array.
     *Description*:
         In the request URL, provide a :commentId that is a valid length and does exist in the collection 'comments', but does not exist in an exercise's comments sub document array.
-        Since an exercise's comments sub document only holds the 3 most recently created comments, at least 4 comments for an exercise must be created.
+        Since an exercise's comments sub document only holds the 3 most recently created comments ordered desc createdAt, at least 4 comments for an exercise must be created.

     *Prerequisites*:
         1. For an exerciseId create 4 comments and then get the commentId that is no longer included in the exercise's comments sub document array but does exist in the collection 'comments' that has the exerciseId as a reference.